epic-gateway/true-ingress/test/README.md

 First step is to mimic final solution using existing linux infrastructure like _ip route_, _iptables_ and generic GUE tunnel.
 This solution requires few workarounds:

-1) Linux GUE tunnel doesn't support GUE header fields
+1) Linux GUE tunnel doesn't support GUE header fields.
-2) Address translation is done on **EGW** instead of **NODE**
+2) Address translation is done on **EGW** instead of **NODE**.
-3) there is one more address translation layer, when packet enter GUE tunnel on **EGW** side
+3) There is one more address translation layer, when packet enter GUE tunnel on **EGW** side.
+4) Linux GUE implementation doesn't allow to fill and parse GUE header.
-4) GUE control packets are not supported, so GUE ping is replaces by **NODE** address recognition and then this address is supplied to service setup
+5) GUE control packets are not supported, so GUE ping is replaces by **NODE** address recognition and then this address is supplied to service setup.
+6) There is only one service active at a time and GUE tunnel uses 6080 as source and destination port.

 ##### Definition